chhorz/oas-generator/docs/documentation/installation.md

 1. Plugin documentation: [annotationProcessorPaths](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#annotationProcessorPaths)
 2. Plugin documentation: [annotationProcessors](https://maven.apache.org/plugins/maven-compiler-plugin/compile-mojo.html#annotationProcessors)

-It is not possible to mix this way of annotation processor integration with the dependency based one.
+It is not possible to mix this way of annotation processor integration with the dependency based one shown above.

 ## Other
-_Others will be added soon._
+_Others options like Gradle may be added soon._